 Though it wasn’t what I wanted or expected to hear, this was really great feedback.
 While we took a moment to process, one of the executives shared a suggestion that stuck with me.
 I’m paraphrasing, but they said something along the lines of:

 “Take your character, along with everything you know about them, and put them in an empty, white room.
-Write a story about what they do there and how they act.
 What would they do, how would they react to that situation?
 Are they inherently funny or inherently boring?”